reflectoring/reflectoring.github.io/content/blog/2023/2023-12-13-high-order-functions-and-inline-functions.md

 ## When to use High-Order vs. Inline Functions?

+High order functions are useful when we want to abstract over actions, parameterize behavior, or create more flexible and reusable code.

+Inline functions are used when we want to eliminate the overhead of function calls and improve performance.
+The inline keyword suggests to the compiler that it should insert the function's code directly at the call site avoiding the overhead of function invocation.

+Each higher-order function will build a new object and assign it to memory.
+This will increase the amount of time spent running.
+We use inline functions to solve this problem.
+We can use the inline keyword to prevent creating a new object for each higher-level function.

+However, inline functions might increase the number of cache misses.
+Inlining might cause an inner loop to span across multiple lines of the memory cache and that might cause thrashing of the memory-cache.

 ### Arguments for High-Order Functions

 - **Modularity and Reusability:** We want to create modular and reusable code by abstracting certain behaviors into functions.